syoon46/populationAnalyst/README.md

 User interactive website which shows the effect of contraceptive usage on GDP, growth rate, and fertility rate.

+Originally proposed for Fall 2017 **STAT385** University of Illinois at Urbana-Champaign

 ## Data Process

 First, I collected 5 dataset from different sources in order to combine its data.

 For each dataset, I selected only 2010's data and necessary variables.

-Each dataset contained **key** variable that I merged all of dataset using that variable and finalized one dataset with multiple variables.
+Each dataset contained **key** variable of **ISO3** country code that I merged all of dataset using that variable and finalized one dataset with multiple variables.

 I displayed chloropleth map using `rworldmap` R library.